alorzechowski/alorzechowski.github.io/index.md

 ## About Me

-I am currently a MPH Candidate at Columbia Mailman School of Public Health.
+I am currently a MPH Candidate at Columbia Mailman School of Public Health graduating in May 2023.
 My recent experience includes an internship in [TTi Health Research & Economics](https://tti-research.com/) research consulting division and performing applied virology research at the University of Pittsburgh.

 My interests span broadly across various aspects infectious diseases, virology, pandemic preparedness, and public health policy.